tomes2000/Maths-Master-CI/testing.md

 ### "I want the site to be easy to naviagate."

-Achievement: The user is present with a simple user interface which is simple to navigate and there are instructions explaining to them that they can return back to this page by clicking on the top title.
+Achievement: The user is presented with a simple UI which is simple to navigate and there are instructions explaining to them that they can return back to this page by clicking on the top title.
+In addition to this, the hover function is extremely useful in helping the user ensure that they are aware of what they are selecting.

+Outcome: **Pass**

+### "I want the site to be responsive to my specific device, especially as a mobile user."

+As the website utilises Bootstrap for its foundation, most of the structure natively adapts to a user's viewport, allowing native compatibility on any screen size.

+Outcome: **Pass**

 ## Code Validation